Vedza/codeql-security-report/README.md

 ## Usage

-Here is an action that will run on every pull request and post the result in a comment:
+Here is an action that will run on every pull request, scan all the files and post the result in a comment:

 ```yaml
 name: CodeQL Security Scan